pyserial/pyserial/pyserial/documentation/pyserial_api.rst

     - :rfc:`2217` flow control between client and server. (objects internal buffer may eat all your memory when never read)
-    - The telnet option negotiation may be done incorrectly.

     .. versionadded:: 2.5